 Adjacent to the park is the relatively new Little Museum of Dublin.
 Here, the story of Dublin is remembered through over 5,000 public donations of pictures, artifacts, and memorabilia.
 My favorite two rooms included a look at “Dublin Through the Decades” and a room dedicated to Dublin’s own superstar rock band U2.
 Definitely check this out if you get time.

 A trip to Ireland wouldn’t be complete without spending an evening at an authentic Irish pub.
-After a great dinner at The Pig’s Ear, we made our way to a local pub, complete with carpet on the floors and wallpaper all around.
+(To be honest, Dublin at night feels very much like an Irish neighborhood you might find in Chicago.)
+Following a great dinner at The Pig’s Ear, we made our way to a local pub, complete with carpet on the floors and wallpaper all around.
 The Guinness was flowing as was the conversation, but the photos are locked away never to be seen 😉

 Day 3 – The Guinness Storehouse, St. Patrick’s Cathedral, and Kilmainham Gaol